 A ten-day RSI strategy produces half the result compared to a two-day RSI, albeit spending about the same amount of time in the market.
 The drawdowns are bigger as well.

 Where is the sweet spot?
 Our research indicates shorter time frames work best for the RSI (on stocks).
-We like to use a time frame lower than ten days, and the best result has come with two and three days.
+We like to use a time frame lower than ten days; the best result has come with two and three days.
 However, you need to work with backtesting yourself to find out what works and what doesn’t.

-Combining different time frames on the RSI strategy
+Can you combine different time frames on the RSI strategy

-Let’s assume you want to only enter positions in the underlying trend of the instrument.
+Let’s assume you want only to enter positions in the underlying trend of the instrument.
 How do you define a trend?
-You can for example use a longer RSI to determine the longer trend, while you enter on short-term pullbacks.
+You can, for example, use a longer RSI to determine the longer trend while you enter on short-term pullbacks.
 Combining long-term and short-term RSI can take this form:

 The long-term 30-day RSI must be above 50, and the two-day RSI must be below 15.
 If both conditions are met, then enter at the close.
 The exit is when the short-term RSI crosses above 85 (then exit at the close).
-On the S&P 500 we get this result:
+On the S&P 500, we get this result:

 The above RSI strategy performed pretty well for almost 25 years until it started to crack in the second half of 2017.
 The biggest loss is a trade that enters on the 21st of February 2020 and exits on the 26th of March 2020 for a loss of 21.5%.